best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 **To summarise**:

 - scripts are a good way to orchestrate your functions and classes in order to build a simple, yet effective pipeline
-- are text documents containing source code which makes them easily human readible and auditable
+- are text documents containing source code which makes them easily human readable and auditable
 - may be broken down into sections using comments for readability

 (modules)=

 ### Modules

 Simply put, **modules are scripts which house the functions that you want to use in other scripts**.
-As you write you code and find opportunities to create classes or functions that reduce repetition and promote easier code comprehension, you might eventually decide that you want these functions to sit outside of your `main.py` script and you might decide that they can be grouped into consistent groupings.
-This is where modules come in.
-An example will help comprehend how this might work in practice.
+As you write your code and find opportunities to create classes or functions that reduce repetition and promote easier code comprehension, you might eventually decide that you want these functions to sit outside of your `main.py` script and you might decide that they would fit into consistent groupings.
+This is where modules come in; an example will help comprehend how this might work in practice.

 ```{note}
 We will be using Python for the illustration, however the same principles apply in R.
 ```

 Imagine a project where an analyst has created a massive script in a pipeline and then upon reflection split up their data analysis pipeline into functions relating to `data processing`, `data modelling` and `result presentation`.
-They might decide they want to have a pipeline script called `main` but they also might want to keep it readible and simple.
+They might decide they want to have a pipeline script called `main` but they also might want to keep it readable and simple.
 First they create 3 files: `processing.py`, `modelling.py` and `reporting.py`.
 Their directory now looks something similar to:

 ```
 project